Jean28518/Godot-jTools/README.md

 ### jSettings
 *Currently unfortunately jSettings doesn't offer the comfort you have for example in jList.
 You can see jSettings as a good template/starting point.*

+#### Features:
+- Automatic language handling - Just load in the translation files.
+Rest is done by jSettings.
+- Integration with jAudioManager
+- AntiAliasing Setting
+- Fullscreen Setting
+- Integration with jSaveManager
+- ...

+#### How to use

 When you call the function `jSettings.open_window()`.
 The Settings window opens.
 Everywhere.
 The game won't be paused.
 But the option window also can work while the game is paused.

+#### Customization

 To add a setting, add some nodes to the GridContainer in `JSettings.tscn`.
 Then add some code in the `JSettings.gd` at `_ready()`,  `apply_saved_settings()` `update_settings_window()`.
 Also add your own setter/getter functions in the end of the script.
 Connect the new nodes in the grid per signals with your set/get functions, if as possible.